Picovoice/picovoice/README.md

 );
 ```

 Sensitivity is the parameter that enables developers to trade miss rate for false alarm.
-It is a floating number within
+It is a floating point number within
 [0, 1].
 A higher sensitivity reduces miss rate at cost of increased false alarm rate.

-When initialized, input audio can be processed using
+When initialized, input audio can be processed using:

 ```java
 manager.start();
 ```

-Stop the manager by
+Stop the manager with:

 ```java
 manager.stop();
 ```

-When done be sure to release resources using
+When done be sure to release resources:

 ```java
 manager.delete();